-TDS7000 Series oscilloscopes are high performance solutions for verification, debug, and characterization of sophisticated electronic designs.
+CSA7000 Series, TDS7000 Series, and TDS6000 Series instruments are high performance solutions for verifying, debugging, and characterizing sophisticated electronic designs.
 The series features exceptional signal acquisition performance, operational simplicity, and open connectivity to the design environment.
 Classic analog-style controls, a large touch-sensitive display, and graphical menus provide intuitive control.
 Open access to the Windows operating system enables unprecedented customization and extensibility.
 Key features include:

-- Up to 1 GHz bandwidth and 10 GS/s real time sampling rate, depending on the model - Record lengths up to 16,000,000 samples, depending on option - Fast acquisition at up to 200,000 acquisitions per second for analog oscilloscope emulation and isolation of data-dependent failures during conformance/performance testing and for examination of very low-level signals in pseudo-random bit streams - 1% DC vertical gain accuracy
+- Up to 6 GHz bandwidth and 20 GS/s real time sampling rate, depending on the model - Record lengths up to 32,000,000 samples, depending on model and option - Fast acquisition at up to 400,000 acquisitions per second for analog instrument emulation and isolation of data-dependent failures during conformance/performance testing and for examination of very low-level signals in pseudo-random bit streams - CSA7000 Series: Communication signal analysis, serial mask testing, serial pattern triggering, and triggering on communications signals.
+Use of these features is described in the Option SM Serial Mask Testing and Option ST Serial Pattern Trigger User Manual - CSA7000 Series: Optical-to-Electrical converter, optical reference receiver, and clock recovery provides single-connection convenience, protects integrity of system calibration, and increases versatility - Up to 1% DC vertical gain accuracy, depending on the model - Four input channels (each with 8-bit resolution), CH 3 signal output, and auxiliary trigger input and output - Sample, envelope, peak-detect, high-resolution, waveform database, and average acquisition modes - Full programmability, with an extensive GPIB-command set and a messagebased interface

-- Four input channels (each with 8-bit resolution), CH 3 signal output, and auxiliary trigger input and output - Sample, envelope, peak-detect, high-resolution, and average acquisition modes - Full programmability, with an extensive GPIB-command set and a messagebased interface - Trigger modes include edge, logic, pulse, and sequence at up to 1 GHz bandwidth - Powerful built-in measurement capability, including histograms, automatic measurements, and measurement statistics - A large 10.4 inch (264.2 mm) color display that supports color grading of waveform data to show sample density - An intuitive, graphical user interface (UI), with online help that is built in and available on screen - Internal, removable disk storage - Wide array of probing solutions
+- Trigger modes include edge, logic, pulse, serial (CSA7000 Series, optional on TDS7000 Series and TDS6000 Series, and not available on TDS7104 and TDS7054), communication (CSA7000 Series and optional on TDS7000 Series and TDS6000 Series), and sequence at up to 4 GHz bandwidth, depending on the model - Powerful built-in measurement capability, including histograms, automatic measurements, eye pattern measurements (CSA7000 Series and optional on TDS7000 Series and TDS6000 Series), and measurement statistics - A large 10.4 inch (264.2 mm) color display that supports color grading of waveform data to show sample density - MultiView Zoom to view and compare up to four zoom areas at a time.
+Lock and manually or automatically scroll up to four zoom areas. - An intuitive, graphical user interface (UI), with online help that is built in and available on screen - Internal, removable disk storage - Wide array of probing solutions